WebberZone/tutorials/README.md

-# tutorials
+# WebberZone Tutorials
-Plugins and Custom code from tutorials posts on the WebberZone blog
+This repository contains sample code and plugins which are referenced as part of the [WordPress tutorials on the WebberZone blog](https://webberzone.com/blog/category/wordpress/wordpress-tutorials/).